-About 8 years ago.
-At first, I'd go over to Mr. Hiroshi Yokoyama's place to get help with my work as a modeling instructor and he taught me all sorts of things.
+It was about eight years ago.
+I started out by visiting a modeling instructor, Mr. Hiroshi Yokoyama, for a while to help him with his work and he taught me all sorts of things.
 Working under a master of the craft was a great motivation to follow this path.
 However, I have always liked drawing and making things, so I had already been considering following this path.
 My recent work is mainly modeling, but I used to work in graphics before that.

 What kind of work did you do on "Zeiram"?

 My work on "Zeiram" was mainly attending location shooting, modeling props, and repairing costumes (laughs).
 Otherwise, it was mostly just odd jobs.
 My main job was creating the sci-fi style guns used in the film.
 I say gun, but the main one used by the characters is made up of multiple pieces, which I made by modifying other model guns.
 But visually they were inspired by the work of Mr. Keita Amemiya.

 About what time did you begin serializing "Travel Planet" in "S.M.H."?

 It was about 3 years ago.
 Maybe 2.
 It's a quarterly publication, so if you count the preparation stage, it will have been running for nearly 2 and a half to 3 years with roughly 10 installments.

 In your profile, I believe it said that you went to the Japan Graphics Exhibit?

 Simply put, it was a gateway for individuals seeking to enter the world of visual design.
 Nowadays its focus has shifted a bit, but it was something like that.
 In the beginning, Katsuhiko Hibino and others won the Grand Prize.
 When I won it in 1990, my theme was 'ears', which I expressed as a semi-three dimensional piece* rather than a picture.
 Personally, I like ears due to their interesting shape, and I often use them as a subject.